cppitems/cppitems/items/001/item.md

 Both tools clang-format and clang-tidy are integrated into the language server *clangd* which is available for many IDEs via a plugin.

 > Examples for problems not detectable by the linter?
+> - in general, a linter has the same limitations as a compiler (see above)
+> - although, the checks of a linter can help to prevent error-prone situations which in turn might help to prevent logical errors

 ## Sanitizers
 Many error-prone situations can be detected using linting.